-Available for an extra cost in: Enterprise, Performance, and Unlimited Editions
+Available for an extra cost in Enterprise, Performance, and Unlimited Editions.
+Also available in Developer Edition.

 The new dataflow design contains the following changes:

 - Extracts the role IDs from the UserRole object. - Uses the Flatten transformation to generate a column that stores a comma-separated list of the role IDs of all parents of each user.
 When you determined the predicate in the previous step, you temporarily referred to this column as "ParentRoleIDs." - Link the new column to the OppRoles dataset. - Add the predicate to the Register transformation that registers the OppRoles dataset.